 In 1954, The Fortnightly (“Review,” the most appropriate of the two words in the original title, had been dropped earlier and the article was incorporated on a formal basis) was incorporated into The Contemporary Review.
-The Contemporary Review, established as a rival in 1866, is now published by the Contemporary Review Trust and has no association with this website.
-For information on The Contemporary Review, please click here.
+The Contemporary Review, established as a rival in 1866, was, until 2011, published by the Contemporary Review Trust and had no association with this website.
+Sadly, The Contemporary Review has now apparently ceased publication.

 This New Series of The Fortnightly Review is edited by Anthony O’Hear and Denis Boyles.
 For more information on the current editors and contributors, please click here.